Naraenda/NarasUnityTools/readme.md

-# Nara's Unity Tools
+# Nara's Unity Tools (NUT)

 Place for some of the tools I wrote for Unity.
-Specifically for the creation of avatars for VRChat and ChilloutVR.
+Specifically for the creation of avatars for VRChat.

 ## Installation

-Download or clone this project and copy the `Nara` folder into your `Assets` folder in your Unity project.
-`Dynamic Bones` is **required**.
-I'm too lazy to add a fallback.
+Installation of Nara's Unity Tools is done via the Unity Package Manager.

+### OpenUPM Method

+_To do!_

+### Git Method

+Make sure [Git](https://git-scm.com/) is installed!

+1. In Unity on the top toolbar, go to `Window > Package Manager`.
+2. Click the `+` icon and select `Add package from Git URL`.
+3. Enter the Git URL of this repository `https://github.com/Naraenda/NarasUnityTools.git`.

 ## Hierarchy improvements & context menus

-Gives a small icon in the hierarchy on gameobjects that contain dynamic bones (white/gray) or dynamic bone colliders (blue).
+Gives a small icon in the hierarchy on game objects that contain dynamic bones (white/gray) or dynamic bone colliders (blue).

 ![Screenshot of the hierarchy](.Media/hierarchy_screenshot.png)

 Also adds a few other context menu items.
 Mainly oriented around selecting and setting up dynamic bones.
-You can right click in the hierarchy to quickly select and filter down to dynamic bone components so you can easily edit multiple items.
+You can right-click in the hierarchy to quickly select and filter down to dynamic bone components, so you can easily edit multiple items.
-Right-clicking a dynamic bone component also allows you to quickly set it's root transform to the component's game object.
+Right-clicking a dynamic bone component also allows you to quickly set its root transform to the component's game object.

 ![Demo of the right menu contexts](.Media/context_demo.gif)

 ## Animator Tools

 Tool that allows the editing of multiple transitions.
 This includes conditions and transition timings.
 Find the window in `Window > Nara > Animator Tools`.

 ![Screenshot of AT](.Media/at_screenshot.png)